JoaoGuimaraes22/2020-Todo/README.md

 - Start generating side-money, aside from current job;
 - Plant and harvest tomatoes and spinach (have been into planting and stuff for some reason);
 - Eat more and bulk up;
+- Get a raspberry pi and do the equivalent of an "Hello World" with it;

 ## Stuff I'm pretty good at: